reasonwithoutrestraint/site/Original/My moral understanding.md

     - Variations:
         - *Assertoric Nondescriptivism*: Minimalist theory of truth.
 A staatement is truth-apt merely if there are standards where the statement can be asserted appropriately or not, e.g. a grammatical structure, accurate expression of the speaker's attitudes, etc.
         - *Pragmatism*: TBD
         - *Constructivism*: Coherence theory of truth.
-There is no normative truth outside of our normative judgments.
 Normative truth is constructed by our normative judgments.
 Thus, normative judgments can be true or false with reference to other normative judgments.
+Normative judgments express a world-to-mind fit attitude - but an attitude of *valuing* rather than *desiring*.
+Valuing something has constituitive features other than mere *desiring*.
 - Descriptive Cognitivism:
     - Components:
         - Normative judgments are expressive of beliefs tracking normative facts, and can be truth-apt insofar as they accurately represent the normative facts.